EniolaOlowoyo/HNGInternship/README.md

 # HNGInternship
 My HNG Internship 6.0 Repository

-This is a project based on designing my Resumé based on simple HTML codes without the use of CSS or JS
+This is a project based on designing my Resumé based on simple HTML codes with the basic use of CSS or JS

 My Twitter Post: https://twitter.com/Iola___/status/1164844811465179137